danielhusar/frontdev-workflow/README.md

 	grunt

 - concate and unglify your javascript
-- compile sass using compass with settings from config.rb (This task requires you to have Ruby, Sass, and Compass >=0.12.2 installed. )
-- create minified versions of you css files (so dont worry about changing the config.rb)
+- compile less files
 - compile all templates into static html files

 After running this task you can start your webserver in public directory and your app will be ready to use.

 ### Predefined tasks:

-This task will start a local webserver inside of public directory and open chrome with it and than ti will watch for sass and template changes
+This task will start a local webserver inside of public directory and open chrome with it and than ti will watch for less and template changes

 (**use this during the development**)